Concrete Subspace Learning based Interference Elimination for Multi-task Model Fusion: Gumbel-Max Trick and Concrete Categorical Distribution

 \subsection{Continuous Relaxation of the discrete Categorical Distribution}

-Since the derivative of the $\argmax$ function is not defined, we cannot backpropagate the gradients through it.
-To address this issue, \citep{maddisonConcreteDistributionContinuous2017} proposed to use a continuous relaxation of the discrete categorical distribution.
-A CONCRETE random variable (CONtinuous relaxation of disCRETE random variable) relax the condition that the one-hot vector $\mathbf{y}$ must be located at the vertices of the $(n-1)$-dimensional simplex $\Delta^{n-1}$, and instead, it allows $\mathbf{y}$ to be located anywhere inside the simplex $\Delta^{n-1}$, i.e. $\{ y\in \mathbb{R}^n | y_i \in [0,1], \sum_{i=1}^n y_i =1 \}$.
+Since the derivative of the argmax function is not defined, we cannot backpropagate the gradients through it.
+To address this issue, \cite{maddisonConcreteDistributionContinuous2017} proposed to use a CONtinuous relaxation of the disCRETE (Concrete) categorical distribution.
+A Concrete random variable relax the condition that the one-hot vector $y$ must be located at the vertices of the $(n-1)$-dimensional simplex $\Delta^{n-1}$, and instead, it allows $y$ to be located anywhere inside the simplex $\Delta^{n-1}$, i.e.\ $\left\{ y\in \mathbb{R}^n \mid y_i \in [0,1], \sum_{i=1}^n y_i =1 \right\}$.